 10. Employee Fraud and Abuse

-- – and frequently monitor your accounts,
+- Frequently monitor your accounts, especially the following:

 Protect Your Business and its Employees